Sid-03/GoLocal/README.md

-# GoLocal & NutripleFoods.com
+# GoLocal

-A digital food marketplace suite for organic products, including a B2C e-commerce site (NutripleFoods.com) and a B2B marketplace (GoLocal), developed by ENGIFIT AGRIVENTURE INDIA PRIVATE LIMITED.
+A digital food marketplace suite for organic products, including a B2C e-commerce site and a B2B marketplace (GoLocal).

 ## 🚀 Tech Stack